Now that Rebus officially supports RabbitMQ, I’ll just outline some of the reasons why you might want to choose one over the other… here goes:

 .Transport(t => t.UseRabbitMqAndGetInputQueueNameFromAppConfig("amqp://some_hostname")

-ManageSubscriptions” above?) which will make Rebus use Rabbit to do the hard work when doing pub/sub.
+(notice the “ ManageSubscriptions” above?) which will make Rebus use Rabbit to do the hard work when doing pub/sub.
 I’ll get back to this in a future blog post, I promise 🙂

 Pros of MSMQ